GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 The Serial API is available on all desktop platforms (Chrome OS, Linux, macOS, and Windows) as an origin trial in Chrome 80.
 The origin trial is expected to end just before Chrome 89 moves to stable in February 2021.
-It can also be enabled using a flag.
+The API can also be enabled using a flag.

 {% include 'content/origin-trials.njk' %}